Sjord/Sjord.github.io/_posts/2020-04-02-testing-android-apps-on-a-virtual-machine.md

 * If you have trouble accessing VMWare's disk, change the disk type from SCSI to IDE.
 * Connecting to your virtual machine over the virtual network may not work if you also have a VPN application running.
 * If the screen stays black when booting, enable graphics hardware acceleration.
 Or add the following kernel options when booting: `nomodeset xforcevesa`.
+* Correctly set the system time of the Android virtual machine, to avoid timing issues with certificates and expiring tokens.

 ## Connect with ADB